-From figure~\ref{fig1}, one observes that for any $r<r_s^{in}$, the value of Mach number evaluated along the transonic solution passing through the outer sonic point is always greater than that evaluated on the transonic solution passing through the inner sonic point.
-At the shock, the Mach number decreases discontinuously, and although the value of the Mach number shoots up at a very high rate (space gradient of the Mach number, i.e., $dM/dr$, becomes large), the Mach number for the supersonic flow in the post shock region can never exceed the value of the Mach number associated with the supersonic segment of the shock free solution at any $r$ since in that case the post shock supersonic flow would have to intersect the shock free supersonic solution on $`M - log_{10}(r)'$ plane.
-Such a crossover is not allowed since no two phase topology can intersect on a phase plane.
+From Figure~\ref{fig1}, one observes that for any $r<r_s^{in}$, the value of Mach number evaluated along the transonic solution passing through the outer sonic point is always greater than that evaluated on the transonic solution passing through the inner sonic point.
+At the shock, the Mach number decreases discontinuously, and although the value of the Mach number shoots up at a very high rate (the space gradient of the Mach number, i.e., $dM/dr$, becomes large), the Mach number for the supersonic flow in the post shock region can never exceed the value of the Mach number associated with the supersonic segment of the shock free solution at any $r$ since in that case the post shock supersonic flow would have to intersect the shock free supersonic solution on $`M - log_{10}(r)'$ plane.
+Such a crossover is not allowed since no two phase topologies can intersect on a phase plane.
 Hence what actually one observes is $\left(dM/dr\right)^{shock}>\left(dM/dr\right)^{no~shock}$ but the trend $M_\delta^{shock}<M_\delta^{no~shock}$ is maintained.
 At the extreme close proximity of the event horizon ($r_\delta<<0.001$) the post shock supersonic branch asymptotically approaches the shock free supersonic branch, hence $M_\delta^{shock}{\longrightarrow} M_\delta^{no~shock}$ for such an extremely small value of $r_\delta$.
 Nevertheless, the criteria $M_\delta^{shock} - M_\delta^{no~shock} {\ne}0$ remains valid for for all values of $r_\delta$, however small $r_\delta$ can be made.

-Similar situation is observed for the variation of $\rho_\delta$ with the spin as well.
+A similar situation is observed for the variation of $\rho_\delta$ with the spin as well.
 Although the density increases at the shock, close to $r_+$ the flow density corresponding to the shocked flow makes a crossover with the density profile corresponding to the shock free transonic flow, and starts decreasing gradually as has been observed in figure~\ref{fig2}.
-For the flow temperature and pressure, no such crossover takes place and hence the trend $T_\delta^{shock}> T_\delta^{no~shock}$ and $p_\delta^{shock}> p_\delta^{no~shock}$ are uniformly maintainedi, see, e.g., figure~\ref{fig2}.
-Similar $`\left[M_\delta,\rho_\delta,T_\delta,p_\delta\right] - a'$ profile is observed for the retrograde flow as well, see, e.g., figure~\ref{fig10} for such variations for the counter rotating accretion.
+For the flow temperature and pressure, no such crossover takes place and hence the trends $T_\delta^{shock}> T_\delta^{no~shock}$ and $p_\delta^{shock}> p_\delta^{no~shock}$ are uniformly maintained, see, e.g., Figure~\ref{fig2}.
+Similar $`\left[M_\delta,\rho_\delta,T_\delta,p_\delta\right] - a'$ profiles are observed for the retrograde flow as well, see, e.g., Figure~\ref{fig10} for such variations for the counter-rotating accretion.